 To help clear this confusion, we will discuss the pros and cons of using an extended magazine with your Shield.
 We will also learn about the characteristics of a good mag extension and review the best ones on the market based upon those characteristics to assist you with your buying decision.

-Best M&P Magazine Extensions Comparison Chart
+Comparison of the Best M&P Magazine Extensions

 Pros and Cons of Using Extended Mags on the M&P Shield

 Using an extended magazine with the M&P Shield has its own pros and cons.
 Although when you buy an M&P Shield, it already comes with one flush and one extended magazine, you still will likely want to have some extras or some with larger capacities.

 First, lets look at some of the advantages of having a magazine extension.